Gillieston Heights suburb profile

 Gillieston Heights rental market trends

-The rental market in Gillieston Heights has experienced steady growth, with house rents increasing by 8.3% over the past year to $650 per week, while unit rents have risen 8.5% to $510 per week.
-This suburb continues to attract interest due to its expanding infrastructure and appealing lifestyle, making it a promising area for both renters and investors.
+The rental market in Gillieston Heights has experienced steady growth, with house rents increasing by 8.3% over the past year to $650 per week, while unit rents have risen by 10.6% to $520 per week.
+This suburb continues to attract interest from both renters and investors, driven by its appealing lifestyle and ongoing development in the region.

 Suburbs near Gillieston Heights